craigdennis/new-craig-dennis/content/newsletter/episode-1/index.md

 Welcome to Episode 1!

 This is the start of my weekly newsletter that will be sent out at 12:00 every Sunday.
-This is my chance to practise a bit of writing and share you with you some of the interesting things that I have found over the Internet and a way for you to be able to keep up with what I am doing.
+This is my chance to practice a bit of writing and share you with you some of the interesting things that I have found over the Internet and a way for you to be able to keep up with what I am doing.

 Hope you enjoy!